chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![image-20230327113403548](C:\Users\jenny\AppData\Roaming\Typora\typora-user-images\image-20230327113403548.png)

+#### Divide lable/input pairs into separate lists

 You get even more flexibility if you divide the label/input pairs into separate lists so that each belongs to a different container.
 You can also style several related pairs together on one horizontal line, such as a city, state, and Zip Code.
 All you have to do is add appropriate classes to the `dl` elements and then style them.

-Copy Code

 ```html
 <form action="#" class="styled-form top-to-bottom">